tytydraco/yessleep/out/i_work_as_a_teacher_my_co_workers_death_still_haunts_me.md

 dead corpses all around, a gun in my hands.

-i couldn't be happy living with the guilt of what i had done.
+i couldn't be happy living with the guilt of what i had done, I hadn't been happy for a long time now.

 i aim the gun at my head.